sandipsubedi/notes_ruby_on_rails/docs/ruby/rails_vs_ruby_methods.md

 ---
-title: This is Document Number 3
+title: Rails vs Ruby Methods
 ---

-# Rails vs Ruby methods:

 I have wasted some times thinking the Rails method was available on Ruby, because I was working on Rails pry session.